fbpx

 • Important: It does not require approval by the Planning Commission or Urban County Council.
 Instead, it is only subject to the Kentucky Public Service Commission application process and requirements.

-• Dig Deeper: EKPC is a not-for-profit utility company headquartered in Winchester, KY — owned and governed by 16 electricity distribution co-ops, that’s why they are not governed locally.
+• Dig Deeper: EKPC is a not-for-profit utility company headquartered in Winchester, KY.
+It is owned and governed by 16 electricity distribution co-ops, which is why it is not governed locally.

 Read the Full Project Proposal